FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/Individual Contract/Change Requests/Contract Cancel Request.md

 ### 1. Accountant Approval

   - If Refund Option = Wallet:
-    - Stage is automatically completed.=
+    - Stage is automatically completed.
     - Contract balance is moved to the customer wallet.
     - Penalty amount is excluded from wallet refund.